 Designation: Barolo DOCG

 Grapes: 100% Nebbiolo

-Aging: The wine is aged for 32 months in Slovenian oak casks.
-Bottled unfiltered on July 2013.
+Aging: The wine is aged for about 30 months in Slovenian oak casks.
+Bottled unfiltered

 Description: Intense garnet red color.
 Very classic and traditional with a robust structure and intense tannins.
-Bouquet still closed right now with slight hints of yeast.
-It opens slowly in the glass with hints of spice and menthol.
-In the final the powerful structure and concentration soften the tannins potential.
+Bouquet takes a little time to show itself with slight hints of yeast.
+It opens slowly in the glass touch of spice and menthol.
+In the final, the powerful structure and concentration soften the tannins potential.

 Food Pairings: Game, red meats, cheeses

 Alcohol: 14,34% Alc. by vol.